rails/rails/guides/source/getting_started.md

 This error indicates that Rails cannot find the `new` action inside the `ArticlesController` that you just generated.
-This is because when controllers are generated in Rails they are empty by default, unless you tell it your wanted actions during the generation process.
+This is because when controllers are generated in Rails they are empty by default, unless you tell it your desired actions during the generation process.

 To manually define an action inside a controller, all you need to do is to define a new method inside the controller.
-Open `app/controllers/articles_controller.rb` and inside the `ArticlesController` class, define a `new` method so that the controller now looks like this:
+Open `app/controllers/articles_controller.rb` and inside the `ArticlesController` class, define the `new` method so that your controller now looks like this:

 ```ruby
 class ArticlesController < ApplicationController